membrane/api-gateway/cli/examples/router/rest2soap/README.txt

 0

-The interceptor than applies another XSLT stylesheet to the body of the response to strip the soap envelope and soap body from the XML document.
+The interceptor then applies another XSLT stylesheet to the body of the response to strip the soap envelope and soap body from the XML document.
 The stylesheet is referenced by the responseXSLT attribute.
 You will find a copy of the stylesheet below:

 <xsl:stylesheet version="1.0" xmlns:xsl="http://www.w3.org/1999/XSL/Transform"